jw3/akka-injects/README.md

 ==========================
 [![Build Status](https://travis-ci.org/jw3/akka-injects.svg?branch=master)](https://travis-ci.org/jw3/akka-injects)

-Dependency Injection DSL for Akka, using Google Guice
+Dependency Injection DSL for Akka, using Google Guice.

-Injector management implemented as an [Akka Extension](http://doc.akka.io/docs/akka/2.4.1/scala/extending-akka.html).

-#### Goals:

-- Concise DSL
-- Injects to ```val```
-- Annotations not required
-- Clean ```Option``` integration
-- Actors inject as children when in parent scope
-- Transparently propagate Injector instance
-- Full support of traditional Guice patterns
+Implemented as an [Akka Extension](http://doc.akka.io/docs/akka/2.4.1/scala/extending-akka.html) which allows for hands-off creation and management of the Injector.

-#### Installation:
+#### Installation

 The Inject Extension will be loaded on demand by default.